Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/react-native/index.md

 This is the official documentation for the Amplitude Analytics React Native SDK.

 !!!attention "Legacy SDK"
     This SDK is legacy and only continue to receive bug fixes until deprecated.
 A new [Analytics SDK for React Native](/data/sdks/react-native-sdk/) available in Beta.
 The new SDK offers an improved code architecture which supports plugins and React Native Web.

-The Beta SDK doesn't yet support the [Ampli Wrapper](https://www.docs.developers.amplitude.com/data/ampli/sdk/).
+    The Beta SDK doesn't yet support the [Ampli Wrapper](/data/ampli/sdk/).
+If you use Ampli please continue to use the non-Beta SDK at this time.

 !!!info "SDK Resources"
     - [React Native SDK Reference :material-book:](https://amplitude.github.io/Amplitude-ReactNative/)